About Noa's Place

 Nicole Owen

 TrusteeChartered Accountant and Head of Finance with expertise in commercial strategy and operations.
-As a mum to a two-year-old, Nicole is passionate about creating inclusive spaces where every child can thrive.
+As a mum to a two year old, Nicole is passionate about creating inclusive spaces where every child can thrive.

 Join Our Mission

 Together, we can create a community where every family feels supported, seen, and valued.
+Your support makes a difference.